 (336) 334-5772, email@example.com

-Heather Searcy attended East Carolina University where she earned her bachelor’s degree in Psychology.
+Heather Searcy (she/hers) attended East Carolina University where she earned her bachelor’s degree in Psychology.
 It was while working with student athletes at ECU that Heather discovered her interest in pursuing a career in Higher Education.
 She went on to earn her master’s degree in Higher Education Administration at North Carolina State University.
 Throughout her two years at NC State Heather worked with student athletes, undeclared first-year students, and students on academic warning.
 She also worked as an intern at Meredith College, assisting with advising and registration, and supporting students facing academic difficulty.
 Heather served as an Exploratory Majors Advisor in the Students First Office for four years before taking on the Associate Director of Academic Advising role.
-In her spare time, Heather enjoys cheering on the Pirates and the Wolfpack, tackling DIY and home improvement projects, and spending time with her partner, Mike, and Golden Retriever, Beau.
+In her spare time, Heather enjoys cheering on the Pirates and the Wolfpack, tackling DIY and home improvement projects, and spending time with her husband, Mike, daughter, Emerie, and Golden Retriever, Beau.

 Angie Allred, Exploratory Majors Academic Advisor